BOUNCING BACK FROM A SETBACK

 I wasn’t convinced that my interview had gone one hundred percent perfect, but in my mind, I was already there.
 Doing my little part time job in the morning, writing my blog in the afternoons, picking Noah up from school and spending evenings with the wonderful people in my life, occasionally letting my hair down at local restaurants and live music venues, like a few of my favourites in the student friendly Avenues area: Marrakech, Bengal Lounge and The Adelphi nightclub.
 Then on weekends, when we weren’t visiting other places, sampling vegan food at the local market, making giant submarium The Deep our educational playground and indulging in one of the many cultural festivals Hull has to offer like Freedom Festival and Humber Street Sesh.

-So it will be no surprise that my heart sank when, finally, I received my rejection email.
+It will be no surprise that my heart sank when, finally, I received my rejection email.
 As a glass half empty kind of girl, this type of news always sets a dispiriting tone for the coming days, or even the following weeks.

 So how can I possibly rescue myself from the psychological effects of disheartening news?

-Allow myself time to wallow.
+Allow myself time to wallow

 Strange as it sounds, sometimes I do just want to give into the disappointment and allow myself to grieve a little.
 Awesome couple Lisa and Tom Bilyeu of one of my favourite podcasts, Relationship Theory, have talked about how they set a date by which the self loathing attitude has to stop and an effort must be made to improve the situation.
 I try to make this sort of agreement with myself!
 Take the rest of the day to feel sorry for myself but then insist upon working hard to be positive the following day so my negativity does not spiral out of control.

-Reminding myself that there is a way, I just haven’t found it yet.
+Reminding myself that there is a way, I just haven’t found it yet

 One of my biggest inspirations is JK Rowling.
 Personally, the Harry Potter series didn’t appeal to my taste but who can deny the success and impact it’s had on readers around the world, young and old.
 Rowling was a single mum when she wrote the series, facing financial and emotional challenges, but she was also fiercely determined.
 Her manuscript was rejected by several publishers when she originally wrote it, but she kept pushing on and submitting it.
 It only took one publisher to say yes.